hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_azure.md

 END
 ```

-You have successfully deployed Memcached as a cache for MySQL on an AWS Arm based Instance.
+You have successfully deployed Memcached as a cache for MySQL on an Azure Arm based Instance.

 ### Clean up resources